 James Branch Cabell maintained a great many friends and correspondents among the writers, literary critics and artists of his day, including Ellen Glasgow, H. L. Mencken, Sinclair Lewis, Burton Rascoe, Joseph Hergesheimer, Marjorie Kinnan Rawlings, Louis Untermeyer, Carl Van Vechten and Ted Shawn.

 In 1918, Cabell, Mr. and Mrs. Samuel Travers Clover, Dr. Orie Latham Hatcher and several other writers formed the Virginia Writer’s Club.
 Three years later, Cabell lent his talents to The Reviewer, a southern literary magazine started by Emily Tapscott Clark, Hunter Stagg, Mary Dallas Street and Margaret Freeman, who would one day become Cabell’s second wife.
 He also served as editor of the Virginia War History Commission (1919-1926) and later joined Theodore Dreiser, Eugene O’Neil and others on the editorial board of the American Spectator (1932-1935).
-In 1937, Cabell was elected to the American Academy of Arts and Sciences.
+In 1937, Cabell was elected to the American Academy of Arts and Letters.

 Priscilla Bradley Cabell died on March 29, 1949.
 Ballard suggested to his father that he marry Margaret Waller Freeman, and Cabell’s friend Marjorie Rawlings concurred.
 The marriage was arranged and took place June 15, 1950.
 It was not a union based on love, though perhaps affection, and Margaret was loyal to both James and Ballard.
 She was active in advancing the literary legacy of her husband, co-editing a volume of Cabell’s letters titled Between Friends: Letters of James Branch and Others.
 Margaret founded a group to safeguard Cabell’s legacy, and throughout the 1960s and 1970s she encouraged scholars and academics to write about her husband.